FREE Break-Even Point Calculator

 The variable costs are determined by the number of products available for sale on the market or the production level.
 It works on a per-unit basis, which means selling more units means increasing the variable costs.
 Some common factors are delivery charges, prices of raw materials, and packaging costs.

-Why is Break-Event Point Important?
+Why is Break Even Point Important?
 Can it help your business?

 • As the business owners know when or at which point they can break even, it will be easy to set the budget and do accordingly.
 It will help to build a realistic target for that business.